GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

-Brief discussion about hexahedral meshes in GEOSX
+Brief discussion about hexahedral meshes in GEOS
 ------------------------------------------------------------------------

-Although closely related, the hexahedral grids that GEOSX can process are slightly different than either structured grid or corner-point grids.
+Although closely related, the hexahedral grids that GEOS can process are slightly different than either structured grid or corner-point grids.
 The differences are worth pointing out here.
-In GEOSX:
+In GEOS:

  - **Hexahedra can have irregular shapes**: no pillars are needed and vertices can be anywhere in space.
 This is useful for grids that turn, fold,